 In this online computer engineering degree course, students take an in-depth look at the software design process by using UML and object-oriented languages.
 Students in this course learn to critique the design process, a skill that enables them to detect problems at an earlier stage.

 ECE students must take a course in microprocessors.
 Students learn about electronic design and the role of microprocessors and microcontrollers.
 Standard topics include I/O, memory devices and microcomputer architecture.

 Advanced Logic Design:

 This advanced course covers digital design logic.
 Students explore topics such as combinational logic, machine design, timing, EDA and logic synthesis.
 This course may also introduce hardware languages such as VHDL.

 Online Bachelor’s in Computer Engineering Careers

-Almost every industry today relies on tech.
-To grow digitally, companies are hiring individuals with the background to develop, build, fix, and advance technology.
-With an online computer engineering degree, graduates have the skills and knowledge needed to help enterprises conceptualize, innovate, and lead.
+Almost every industry today relies on technology.
+To grow digitally, companies are hiring individuals with the ability to develop, build, fix and advance many different technologies.
+With an online computer engineering degree, graduates have the skills and knowledge needed to help enterprises conceptualize, innovate and lead.

 Computer Hardware Engineer::

-Hardware engineers oversee the entire production process of computer hardware and peripherals, such as processors, circuit boards, and networks.
-Daily tasks may involve working on simultaneous projects and the production process, from designing to prototype testing.
+Hardware engineers oversee the entire computer hardware and peripheral production process; this includes the creation of processors, circuit boards and networks.
+Daily tasks may involve working on simultaneous projects.
+These project involve the whole production process, from designing to prototype testing.
 To enter this field, individuals should have a four-year degree in a relevant major.

 - Median Annual Salary: $115,120